What Is a Work Order? (And What to Include in One)

 • Identify a maintenance task: The first step is identifying what the task is — it could be anything from repairing a malfunctioning asset to performing routine maintenance on a piece of equipment.
 Regular inspections, staff reports or automated alerts may lead to the assignment of a task.

-• Submit a work order request: Once the repair or maintenance need is identified, a work order request is submitted via an online form, email or through work order management software and includes detailed information about the issue.
+• Submit a work order request: Once the repair or maintenance need is identified, a request is submitted via an online form, email or through work order management software and includes detailed information about the issue.

 • Create a work order: After the request is reviewed and all the necessary information is gathered, a formal work order is created.
 This work order form includes all the details about the task, such as the description of the issue, its location, how high a priority it is, the resources needed and the estimated completion date.
-A work order is also given a sequential number to help track the work order’s progress.
+A work order is also given a sequential number to help track its progress.
 This formal record allows work to begin.

 • Assign a work order: Once the work order is created, it is assigned to a qualified maintenance technician or team members based on factors such as the skills needed for the job, technician availability and task priority.

-What’s Included in a Work Order
+What’s Included in a Work Order?

 Work order template